cepdnaclk/e19-3yp-automated-warehouse-management-and-monitoring-system/docs/README.md

 - Automated pallet jacks can work continuously without breaks, enabling operations to continue around the clock.

-- While there's an initial investment, automated systems can lead to long-term cost savings by reducing labor expenses and improving operational efficiency.
+- While there's an initial investment, automated systems can lead to long-term cost savings by reducing labor expenses and improving operational efficiency.<br><br>